postcss/postcss-mixins/README.md

 ## Mixins

-This plugin support 3 types of mixins.

 ### CSS Mixin

-Simple template directly defined in CSS to prevent repeating yourself.
+Simple template defined directly in CSS to prevent repeating yourself.

 See [postcss-simple-vars] docs for arguments syntax.